brainzcode/Azure_Zero/AZ-900/Day-1/cloud_computing.md

 ### Azure VMware Solution
 - What if you’re already established with VMware in a private cloud environment but want to migrate to a public or hybrid cloud?
 Azure VMware Solution lets you run your VMware workloads in Azure with seamless integration and scalability.

+## Expense Types in IT Infrastructure Models:
+- ### Capital Expenditure (CapEx):
+  - One-time, up-front expenditure for tangible resources.

+  - Examples: Building construction, datacenter creation, vehicle purchase.

+- ### Operational Expenditure (OpEx):
+  - Spending money on services or products over time.

+  - Examples: Renting a convention center, leasing a vehicle, using cloud services.

+- ### Cloud Computing and OpEx:
+  - Operates on a consumption-based model.

+  - Payments based on actual usage of IT resources, not fixed infrastructure costs.

+- ### Benefits of Consumption-Based Model:
+  - No upfront costs.

+  - Avoidance of managing costly, underutilized infrastructure.

+  - Flexibility to scale resources up or down based on needs.

+  - Cost savings by not paying for unnecessary capacity.

+- ### Contrast with Traditional Datacenter:
+  - Estimating future resource needs crucial.

+  - Overestimating leads to wasted spending; underestimating can cause performance issues.

+- ### Cloud Model Flexibility:
+  - Adjustment of virtual machines based on demand.

+  - Paying only for used resources, avoiding costs for unused capacity.

+# Summary

+## Definition of Cloud Computing:
+- Delivery of computing services over the internet Utilizes a pay-as-you-go pricing model.

+## Consumer Benefits:
+- Pay only for the used cloud services.

+- Facilitates planning and managing operating costs.

+- Enhances efficiency in running infrastructure.

+- Allows scaling based on changing business needs.

+## Analogy to Renting Resources:
+- Cloud computing is akin to renting compute power and storage from an external datacenter.

+- Treats cloud resources like those in a personal datacenter

+## Return of Resources and Billing:
+- Resources are given back when no longer in use.

+- Billing is based on actual usage, not fixed ownership.

+## Responsibility Shift:
+- Unlike managing CPUs and storage, the cloud provider maintains the underlying infrastructure.

+## Advantages:
+- Enables quick solutions to business challenges.

+- Allows the adoption of cutting-edge solutions for users.